Days 11 to 13 – Wild and Beautiful

-This was one of Daddy’s favourite shots during our trip, a picture of a church at the summit of Gornergrat.
+This was one of hubby’s favourite shots during our trip, a picture of a chapel at the summit of Gornergrat.

 After an hour or so, we already had to leave Gornergrat to catch the last train back.
 But we first stopped at Riffleberg Station to see if we could have some coffee, but the Riffleberg Hotel Restaurant was closed.
 The kids enjoyed the short stop anyway and even got to ride this red Swiss mountain cow.

 Back in the valley, instead of taking the electric mini bus to the hotel, we knew it would be better to walk and experience Zermatt’s beautiful town one last time.